MicrosoftDocs/visualstudio-docs/docs/vs-2015/profiling/how-to-use-the-concurrency-visualizer-markers-sdk.md

     using Microsoft.ConcurrencyVisualizer.Instrumentation;
     ```

 3. Add code to create three spans on the default marker series and write a flag, a message, and an alert, one to each span.
-You create a <xref:Microsoft.ConcurrencyVisualizer.Instrumentation.Span> object by calling the static [EnterSpan](<!-- TODO: review code entity reference <xref:assetId:///EnterSpan?qualifyHint=False&amp;autoUpgrade=True>  -->) method.
+You create a [Span](/previous-versions/hh694189(v=vs.140)) object by calling the static `EnterSpan` method.
 To write to the default series, you use the static write methods of the <xref:Microsoft.ConcurrencyVisualizer.Instrumentation.Markers> class.

     ```vb
     Dim flagSpan As Span = Markers.EnterSpan("flag span")